rokastas/interviews-front-end-assignment/README.md

 Open http://localhost:3000 with your browser to see the result.

 ## Project Structure Details
-.next/:         Contains the built application. node_modules/:  Contains all the npm dependencies. public/:        Stores static files such as images. src/:           Contains the source code for the application. app/:           Main application files including layout and global styles. components/:    Reusable components used throughout the application. modals/:        Components for modal dialogs. rating/:        Components related to recipe ratings. recipes/:       Components related to recipe management. features/:      Features and modules related to specific functionalities. comments/:      Components and logic for managing comments. cuisines/:      Components and logic for managing cuisines. diets/:         Components and logic for managing diets. difficulties/:  Components and logic for managing difficulty levels. recipes/:       Components and logic for managing recipes. hooks/:         Custom React hooks. store/:         State management files. utils/:         Utility functions and types.
+.next/:         Contains the built application.<br>
+node_modules/:  Contains all the npm dependencies.<br>
+public/:        Stores static files such as images.<br>
+src/:           Contains the source code for the application.<br>
+app/:           Main application files including layout and global styles.<br>
+components/:    Reusable components used throughout the application.<br>
+modals/:        Components for modal dialogs.<br>
+rating/:        Components related to recipe ratings.<br>
+recipes/:       Components related to recipe management.<br>
+features/:      Features and modules related to specific functionalities.<br>
+comments/:      Components and logic for managing comments.<br>
+cuisines/:      Components and logic for managing cuisines.<br>
+diets/:         Components and logic for managing diets.<br>
+difficulties/:  Components and logic for managing difficulty levels.<br>
+recipes/:       Components and logic for managing recipes.<br>
+hooks/:         Custom React hooks.<br>
+store/:         State management files.<br>
+utils/:         Utility functions and types.<br>

 ## Author
 Made with ❤️, 🍵 and 🥵 by [Rokas Stasiulis](https://github.com/rokastas)